bsmith89/compbio-scripts/README.md

 A collection of useful scripts for computational biology.

-Intended to be used as a submodule of a computation biology project (e.g. based on [this template](https://github.com/bsmith89/compbio-template)).
+Intended to be used for computation biology projects (e.g. based on [this template](https://github.com/bsmith89/compbio-template)).

 Scripts should be well documented.